FOOTBALL

 A. Semi-final and final games are sponsored by Section XI.
 The host school will be reimbursed for expenses as stipulated by Section XI.
 Admission will be charged.

-B. Postponements - The decision to postpone shall be made in concert with Section XI and the sport chairman.
+B. Postponements - The decision to postpone the Section XI Division Semi-Final shall be made by the home school Athletic Director.
+The decision to postpone the Section XI Division Final shall be made in concert with Section XI and the sport chairman.
+(Approved 3/10/09)

 C. Protests - The on-field officials shall be the official protest committee.
 All protests shall be made to the referee prior to the play following the contested ruling.
 The referee will convene the protest committee, which will render a decision before play continues.
 Said decision is final!